amplication/docs/docs/how-to/platform-console.md

 To edit a template:

 1. Navigate to the Settings tab to update the configuration or the Plugins tab to install and update plugins.
-2. Make your desired changes in the "General" or "Plugins" sections.
+2. Make your desired changes.
 3. All changes are saved automatically.

 <!-- :::note